 To find the best consolidation loans and learn how to consolidate your debt, click the link for more information on getting a loan to pay off your credit cards.
 This may not be the best way to pay off your credit card debt, but it is an option that will help in the short term by reducing your monthly payments.

-How To Pay Off Credit Card Debt Fast
+So, How Do We Pay Off Credit Card Debt Fast?

 Let's start by putting some financial realities into perspective; you may ask.
 How long will it take to pay off your credit card balance?
 According to the Federal reserve's credit card repayment calculator, assuming a balance of $9,500.00 with an A.P.R. of 15% and monthly minimum payments of $190.00.
 It will take you 32 years to pay off your credit card debt 😟.